-Whether they are learning about algebra, geometry or plotting coordinates, math can prove to be a fun and stimulating discipline for children who have a natural curiosity about the world around them.
+Whether they are learning about algebra, geometry or plotting coordinates, math can prove to be an exciting and stimulating discipline for anyone who has a natural curiosity about the world around them.

-The best way to combat a fear is to acknowledge it, approach it and discuss it with those around you.
+In many different areas of life, the best way to combat fear is to acknowledge it, approach it and discuss it with those around you.

 The same goes for mathematics.
 Whether it's fractions, decimals, arithmetic, the calculation of sums or graphing, just because you struggled with a topic as a child, it does not necessarily mean that your child will have the same difficulties.

-However, you can use your child's education as an opportunity to get over your own fears.
+However, you can use your child's studies as an opportunity to get over your own fears.

-Talking about mathematics in contexts such as cooking, crafts, travelling, and playing with your children is the best way to make this discipline an active part of your children's day-to-day lives.
+Talking about mathematics in contexts such as cooking, crafts, travelling, and playing with your children is the best way to make this discipline an active part of their everyday lives.